brshallo/macro-shell-example/README.md

 of which are simulated by the `create_deal()` function whose logic is in “R/funs.R” which is called as the first non set-up step in “run-all.R”.

-## You Pass Those Things Through Spreadsheet / Macro
+### Pipeline Passes Things Through Spreadsheet / Macros

 This is where most of the things relevant to the post happen.
 The attributes for your deal need to be passed as inputs through an excel